 Strawberry Chocolate Cake is the perfect springtime dessert!
 This single layer chocolate sheet cake is topped with a layer of strawberry cream cheese frosting, then another layer of a fudge-y chocolate frosting.
-Perfect for anyone who adores chocolate and strawberries.
+It’s perfect to bake and share with anyone who adores chocolate and strawberries.
 Makes one 9″x13″ cake.

-Mother’s Day is this coming weekend, and I don’t know about you, but strawberries and chocolate always remind me of it.
+Mother’s Day is this coming weekend.
+I don’t know about you, but strawberries and chocolate always remind me of it.

-When I was a kid, we’d pick up these decadent chocolate-covered strawberries for my mom at a local candy shop.
+When I was a kid, we’d purchase decadent chocolate-covered strawberries for my mom at a local candy shop.
 The shop only made them for Mother’s Day, and they were insanely delicious and worth waiting the entire year for.

 So those strawberries served as inspiration for this here Chocolate Ganache-Covered Strawberry Chocolate Cake.

 My friends at Sprouts Farmers Market asked me if I’d develop a Mother’s Day recipe featuring organic strawberries.

 I took the challenge, perused their store for inspiration and landed on this cake because it combines some of my favorite things into a dessert.

 Before we get into it: This is not a layer cake.
 It is a sheet cake.
 Also, we’re not adding strawberry to the chocolate cake itself.
 Instead, we are adding a layer of strawberry goodness on top of the cake.

 The chocolate sheet cake is light fluffy, intense and flavorful.

 The strawberry cream cheese frosting is wonderfully gooey.
 And you can cover it up with the chocolate ganache frosting, making the strawberry filling layer a surprise if you want it to be!